Our Team

 Research Assistant

 Alekhya is an eager neuroscientist with an education in behavioral neuroscience and a passion for all things brain!
 She completed her Master's degree in Behavioral and Cognitive Neuroscience from the University of Groningen.
-She has previous experience in hibernation and sleep neuroscience, with a focused training on 2 photon microscopy from Washington State University, Spokane.
+She has previous experience in hibernation and sleep neuroscience, with a focused training on 2 photon microscopy from Washington State University, Spokane, USA.
 Her previous projects have also cultivated an interest in understanding the role of non-neuronal cells like glia and their contribution to brain functions.

 Research Assistant

-Miguel aspiring Biomedical Engineer with entry-level professional proficiency in Signal Processing and Machine Learning pipelines in Python and Matlab applied to biosignals, specifically the Electroencephalogram (EEG) with a focus on Brain-Computer Interfaces (BCI).
+Miguel is an aspiring Biomedical Engineer with entry-level proficiency in Signal Processing and Machine Learning pipelines in Python and Matlab applied to biosignals, specifically the Electroencephalogram (EEG) with a focus on Brain-Computer Interfaces (BCI).
 Further academic competencies and interests involve building circuitry (PCBs) related to signal acquisition/conditioning for Medical Devices, process control, and developing Android Applications in Java that monitor users' states.
 With experience in agile methodologies, his aim is to combine technology and medicine to advance medical knowledge, create solutions that enhance human health/well-being, and improve the overall efficiency of the healthcare system with reduced costs.